Complex Arrhythmia Ablation Program

 What should I know about atrial fibrillation?

 The symptoms.
 Symptoms often include palpitations (racing or fluttering heartbeat), shortness of breath, chest discomfort, lightheadedness and extreme fatigue.
-About 10 percent of patients with AFib experience no symptoms at all, though, and are diagnosed only when the disorder is detected during an unrelated office visit.
+However, about 10 percent of patients with AFib experience no symptoms at all and are diagnosed only when the disorder is detected during an unrelated office visit.

 The risk factors.
 Most at-risk are those with an underlying heart condition, family history, high blood pressure, obesity or chronic condition such as thyroid disease, sleep apnea or diabetes.
 Add to the mix, also, being over 60 years old.